– by Jakub on May 26, 2022

 To address the limitations of notebooks, we built Deepnote with three core principles in mind:

-- Collaboration: Data science and analytics are collaborative by nature, so we made collaboration a first-class citizen in Deepnote.
-We envisioned a collaborative space where sharing the work of data teams is as simple as sending a link.
-Where analysis is done in real-time with others and where everything is organized.
+Data science and analytics are collaborative by nature, so we made collaboration a first-class citizen in Deepnote.
+We envisioned a collaborative space where sharing the work of data teams is as simple as sending a link, analysis is done in real-time with others, and everything is organized.

-- Connectivity: Notebooks should play nicely with the modern data stack because meaningful insights don’t come from fussing with integrations.
-Since we launched Deepnote, we've added dozens of integrations with modern data tooling and will continue making Deepnote a perfect environment to interact with the rest of the data stack.
+Notebooks should play nicely with the modern data stack because meaningful insights don’t come from fussing with integrations.
+Since we launched Deepnote, we've added dozens of integrations with modern data tooling and will continue making Deepnote a perfect environment to interact with the rest of your data stack.

 Helping data teams solve the hardest problems

 At Deepnote, we see notebooks as a new kind of computational interface.
-The type of interface that helps data teams solve new types of problems, including both technical and organizational complexity.
+The type of interface that helps data teams solve new types of problems, including those with both technical and organizational complexity.

 Deepnote is an environment that combines powerful compute, fast feedback loops, and hassle-free collaboration.